jooyounggkim/jooyounggkim.github.io/_pages/student_review.md

 from XXXX, your attention to detail should be applauded.
 The homework and exams were all fair and reiterated the concepts we learned in your lectures and from reading.
-I again want to thank you for a wonderful and challenging summer course and wish you the best in your teaching endeavors!''
+I again want to thank you for a wonderful and challenging summer course and wish you the best in your teaching endeavors!"
 </div>

 ## <a style="font-family:verdana; color: black;">Teaching Assistant</a>